saikn85/asmx-webservice/README.md

 SOAP can operate over many transport protocols, including HTTP, SMTP, TCP, and UDP.

 ***However, an ASMX service can only operate over HTTP.***

+## Web Service Description Language

+The WSDL document formally defines a web service.
+It contains the following

+- All the methods that are exposed by the web service
+- The parameters and their types
+- The return types of the methods

+### The Proxy Class

+Encapsulates the WSDL into language specific ***Serializable Plain Old xxx Objects*** that later can be used/consumed by the ***Client Application***.
+When a ***Web Service*** is consumed the proxy class will then serialize the parameters, prepares a SOAP request message and sends it to the web service.
+The web service executes the method and returns a SOAP response message to the proxy.
+The proxy class will then deserialize the SOAP response message and hands it the client application.